Flight canceled amid bad weather? What you need to know about rebooking, refunds and more

 Beyond D.C., a chain of flights were also delayed or halted at other major travel hubs — including New York, Chicago and Atlanta — as thunderstorms moved across the country.

-Nearly 2,000 U.S. flights were canceled on Saturday and Sunday combined, according to flight tracking service FlightAware, and more than 850 U.S. flights had been canceled as of 11:15 a.m.
-ET Monday.
+Nearly 2,000 U.S. flights were canceled on Saturday and Sunday combined, according to flight tracking service FlightAware, and more than 1,100 U.S. flights had been canceled as of noon ET Monday.
 Thousands of additional travelers experienced delays.

 Staying calm — and knowing your rights — can go a long way if your flight is canceled, experts say.
 Here’s some of their advice for dealing with a flight cancellation: